 How will I find out the result of my diagnostic genetic test?

 Diagnostic genetic testing can take some time, particularly if we need to look at more than one of the MODY genes.
 The results will be sent directly to the doctor who sent your sample and completed the testing form.

 Will my genetic test result affect my treatment?

 We may recommend changes in your diabetes treatment following your test result, depending on the type of MODY that is confirmed and the diabetes treatment you are taking, for example people with HNF-1a MODY may be changed to tablets called sulphonylureas, if they have not tried these before, as these work particularly well for those with this type of MODY and people with glucokinase MODY are unlikely to need treatment except sometimes during pregnancy.

 Will my genetic test result affect other members of my family?

 If a change in one of the known MODY genes is identified in you this means that other members of your family who also have diabetes could also have a diagnostic genetic test.
 This could confirm whether or not their diabetes is caused by the same change in the gene.
 Family members not known to have diabetes could decide whether or not they would like a predictive genetic test.

 How can I find out more information?

-You can contact your local Genetic Diabetes nurse or contact Dr. Maggie Shepherd at the Royal Devon and Exeter hospital:
+You can contact your local Genetic Diabetes nurse or contact Dr. Maggie Shepherd at the Royal Devon University Healthcare NHS Foundation Trust hospital: